-The best coplanar waveguide calculator can account for all of these effects simultaneously and without a complex 3D field solver.
+The best differential coplanar waveguide calculator can account for all of these effects simultaneously and without a complex 3D field solver.
 The best PCB stackup design and routing tools will include these calculations to help designers ensure impedance control throughout the required bandwidth for their signals.

 - Coplanar waveguides, striplines, and microstrip traces that require impedance control all need to be sized such that the width produces the desired characteristic impedance.